Is Poor Posture Causing Your Neck & shoulder Pain? Simple Stretches That Help

 simple ways to improve posture & reduce neck & shoulder tension

 It’s also totally possible to rewind the effects of bad posture.
-Posture is a habit, which means that just like all habits, it can be changed through awareness and small .
-Habits can take time to break & rebuild so be patient with yourself.
-The first (MAJOR) step is to become more aware of - catching yourself when you find yourself leaning over your screen.
+Posture is a habit, which means that just like all habits, it can be changed through awareness and small, repeated actions.
+Habits can take time to break & rebuild though, so be patient with yourself.

 Lisa Day Harvey